nfroidure/yhttperror/API.md

 <a name="YHTTPError.wrap"></a>

 ### YHTTPError.wrap(err, httpCode, [errorCode], [...params]) ⇒ [<code>YHTTPError</code>](#YHTTPError)
-Wraps any error and output a YHTTPError with an HTTP error `code`, `msg` as its message and `args` as debug values.
+Wraps any error and output a YHTTPError with an HTTP error code, an error code and some params as debug values.

 **Kind**: static method of [<code>YHTTPError</code>](#YHTTPError)
 **Returns**: [<code>YHTTPError</code>](#YHTTPError) - The wrapped error